The Measure-Perform-Review-Adapt (MPRA)

 - Select the right measurement(s) for each objective

 - Define and document selected performance measures

-Narrow down the potential measures identified in the previous steps and select final measures that best reveal how strategic performance is improving, worsening or staying the same.
+Narrow down the potential measures identified in the previous steps and select final measures using a disciplined system that scores options based on their relative strength and data availability.
 Choose metrics that have meaning and relevance, and: